Wednesday, July 1, 2026

 - What kind of trailer is towing the Ducati?

-- A rented U-Haul 5x8 enclosed cargo trailer, about 900 pounds empty with an inside of 8 feet 1 inch by 4 feet 8 inches by 5 feet.
-Loaded with the roughly 400-pound Ducati and gear the whole trailer is around 1,300 pounds, a fraction of the 6,000-pound Airstream and well under the trailer's 2,700-pound combined limit.
+- A rented U-Haul 5x8 enclosed cargo trailer, about 1,000 pounds empty with an inside of 8 feet 1 inch by 4 feet 8 inches by 5 feet.
+Loaded with the roughly 400-pound Ducati and its parts the whole rig is around 1,400 pounds, a fraction of the 6,000-pound Airstream and well under the trailer's 2,700-pound combined limit.
 It is light, but an enclosed box has a large flat frontal area (roughly 28 square feet), so the range hit here is driven more by aerodynamic drag than by weight.
 Isolating that is the point of the trip.

 Detailed charging data